Al-Dimyati: Death

 Al-Dimyati dedicated his entire life to writing, learning, and imparting information, particularly in the domains of Hadith sciences.
 According to Ibn Hajar, he carried on doing this until his abrupt death, which occurred while he was ascending the steps to his home and losing consciousness.
 According to Ibn Tughri Burdi, he mysteriously died in Cairo after offering the Asr prayer.
 At the spot where he prayed, he lost consciousness.
 He was taken inside, where he shortly died.
 This occurred on Sunday, Dhul Qa'dah 15th, 705 A.H.
 He was laid to rest in Bab an-Nasr cemetery.
 In Damascus, a Janazah prayer was performed for him.

 Character

-He had a really elegant appearance and was very handsome.
-He smiled all the time and had a wonderful character.
-His beard was white.
-He spoke with great eloquence.
-He had excellent writing skills and read very quickly.
-He was excellent at conversations and had positive opinions of others.
-He was very pious and God-fearing.
+He was noted as being neatly dressed with a white beard, frequently smiling and was noted for being eloquent in speech, a fast reader, and skilled in writing.
+He was portrayed as sociable, charitable in his judgements of others, and devote to his religious practice..